ValeryAndreevichPushkarev/PositionalEncoding/README.md

 Power equivalent of that scheme is about 2 logical elements, or 4 transistors with delay of two (AND element to determine state, OR in output circuit (or electrical equivalence)).
 Copmuting with standart encoding takes 87 LE with about 4 logical funcion each with 2-3 transistors, its about 300 with activation factor 0,5 for multipler 4bx4b=8b.

-Also such type of scheme reduces memory load by four (for 4b scheme, only two bits change its value insted of ~8 in standart encoding).
+Also such type of scheme reduces memory load by four (for 4b scheme, only two bits change its value instead of ~8 in standart encoding).

 Transistor usage of scheme for is about the same.

 See schematics in attached file.

 Can be useful in mobile GPU, server TPU and NPU and other things.
 Just make computations, before output to memory decode result into standart binary encoding.
-With heat of 4 transistors switches or less (for 2b,4b and so).
+With heat of 4 transistors switches (for 2b,4b and so).

 Minuses - about 4 times more memory consumption.